tklenze/monosat-ctl/FORMAT.md

-The format for using Kripke structures and CTL formulas is as follows: kripke 3 4 2 0 -- means three nodes, four edges, two atomic propositions, kripke structure ID is 0. nodeap 0 2 1 5-- means in kripke structure 0, node 2, the second AP is tied to the CNF variable 5. kedge 0 1 2 7 -- kripke ID, from, to, edgevar kctl EX (4 EW EG 2) -- all predicates taking two arguments have brackets in the form (phi1 op phi2)
+The format for using Kripke structures and CTL formulas is as follows: kripke 3 4 2 0 -- means three nodes, four edges, two atomic propositions, kripke structure ID is 0. knodeap 0 2 1 5-- means in kripke structure 0, node 2, the second AP is tied to the CNF variable 5. kedge 0 1 2 7 -- kripke ID, from, to, edgevar kctl EX (4 EW EG 2) -- the first int after "kctl" is the kripke structure ID.
+All predicates taking two arguments have brackets in the form (phi1 op phi2)

 Warning: the input is NOT checked for correctness